-When you make a mistake and harm someone, emotionally, physically, or monetarily; making an amends is often the best way to repair the damage and move on, grow, and learn from the mistake.
+When you make a mistake that may have harmed someone emotionally, physically, or monetarily, making an amends is often the best way to repair the damage and move on, grow, and learn from the mistake.

-12 Step programs such as AA, as well as lots of other resources including the Bible talk about making amends.
+12 Step programs (wiki) such as AA, as well as many other resources including the Bible talk about making amends.
 Dictionary.com says "to compensate, as for an injury, loss, or insult" and "reparation or compensation for a loss, damage, or injury of any kind; recompense."

-Two of AA's 12 Steps that are directly applicable to the issue of harming someone say:
+Two of AA's 12 Steps (aa.org) that are directly applicable to the issue of making amends say:

-Saying you're sorry to the person you have harmed is a good start, but also making amends, whenever possible clearly is the best way to release your guilt, since you are making a "best effort" to correct your mistake.
+Saying you're sorry to the person you have harmed is a good start.
+In addition, making amends whenever possible, is the best way to free you from guilt.
+This is because you are making a "best effort" to correct your mistake.
 It also is the most effective solution for both parties.

 (Note: In a simple example to help you understand what it means to make an amends, say you physically damaged their car.
 An amends should start by paying for the repairs.
 Saying your sorry doesn't pay the bills.
 Making an emotional amends follows the same principals.